derushio/ItnavCoronaSDKBootcamp/breakoutSample/moveRacket.md

-# 8. Move the racket.
+# 8. Let's move the racket.

-## Let's make a function to move the racket.
+## Make a function to move the racket.
 Let's make a function `moveRacket` to move the racket.
-Let's create a function that will move only on the x axis, since the racket will not hold as a Breakout if you can move the y coordinate freely.
+Let's create a function that will only move on the x axis, since if the racket can move on the y axis freely it does not hold as a Breakout.
-There is not much need to make it into a function if it is this level of processing, but for racket movement it may be extended, so let's make it functional as a precaution.
+There is not much need to make it into a function if it is this level of processing, but the racket movement may be extended, so let's make it as a function just in case.

 ```lua
 function moveRacket(xPosition)